transloadit/uppy/.github/CONTRIBUTING.md

 #### Hotfix other packages

-For other Uppy packages, the process should be similar to Companion, but hasn't been documented yet.
+For other Uppy packages, the process should be like Companion, but hasn’t been documented yet.
 Make sure to remember to run `yarn` as well as building the package first, then you can release it.
 If you do release any other packages, please update this doc.

 ## CSS guidelines